-- interest rate risk in the non-trading book; - the effect of concentration risk on the credit risk; - money laundering and terrorism financing risk;
+- interest rate risk in the non-trading book - the effect of concentration risk on the credit risk - money laundering and terrorism and proliferation financing and sanction risk - strategic (business model) risk.

 The Bank uses the simplified approach for calculating the capital amount required to cover the interest rate risk.